 Sleeping Bag/Quilt Hybrids

 It’s worth mentioning that there is a tiny subgroup of sleeping bag/quilt hybrids that retains many characteristics of both.
 For example, the Feathered Friends Flicker UL essentially is a hoodless sleeping bag with a full-length zipper, and the dimensions are such that you are able to completely enclose yourself.
-Yet on warmer nights, it unzips all the way down through the foot box and has a cinch closure there, so it functions like a quilt or terms of being able to open up like a blanket.
-Another hybrid option is the Katabatic Gear Flex, which is described as a “quilt-style sleeping bag” that lacks the full zipper of the Flicker (it has two string attachments in the torso) and is designed to attach to a sleeping pad.
-But when fully sealed up, the Flex is pretty darn cozy and roomy and replicates the feel of a hoodless bag.
-Both are super versatile ultralight sleep systems that cross over from cold to warm better than most.
+Yet on warmer nights, it unzips all the way down through the foot box and has a cinch closure there, so it functions like a quilt in terms of being able to open up like a blanket.
+Another hybrid option is the Therm-a-Rest Ohm, which has a similar design in a slightly lighter package.
+Both are super versatile ultralight sleep systems that cross over from cold to warm better than most and can even be used as a blanket for two in a pinch.

 All else being equal, sleeping bags are the clear winner when it comes to warmth.
 During a cold night, it’s hard to beat the heat retention of a tightly cinched bag and hood.
 Conversely, even when snugly secured to a sleeping pad, quilts cannot guarantee a draft-free sleep, nor do they extend over the head for a full cocoon.

 However, it’s not as cut-and-dry as we’d like.
 In fact, in comparing a bag and quilt with the same temperature rating (the 30-degree REI Co-op Magma and Magma Trail, for example), it’s common to see more down fill in the quilt (in this case, 2 ounces more), which equates to more warmth (specifically on the top and sides of the body).
-Further, many sleeping bags will sacrifice features (read: warmth) in the name of weight savings.
-A sleeping bag without a hood or draft collar (like the Feathered Friends Tanager) removes much of the heat-trapping of a mummy bag, bringing it closer in line with the protection of a quilt.
+Further, many sleeping bags will sacrifice features like a hood or draft collar in the name of weight savings.
+This stripped-down design (seen in bags like the Feathered Friends Tanager) removes much of the heat-trapping ability of a mummy bag, bringing it closer in line with the protection of a quilt.
 And to challenge the comparison even more, quilts do not undergo the same EN/ISO standardized temperature testing that many sleeping bags do (for more on this, see our article on sleeping bag temperature ratings).
 All told, you can expect a fully featured sleeping bag with similar loft to be warmer than a quilt—but it’s important to dig deeper for true comparisons.

 Ultralight enthusiasts always are looking for ways to shave weight and bulk from their packs, and the back of a sleeping bag is an obvious target.
 With less material and neither a hood nor zipper, quilts cut all superfluous features from a bag in the hopes of dropping a few ounces as well.
 And in general, they are the lighter and more packable pieces of gear (although as we mentioned above, it can be challenging to make true apples-to-apples comparisons).
 For example, consider the Western Mountaineering UltraLite sleeping bag and Zpacks Solo Quilt, both of which are rated to 20 degrees.
 The two have relatively similar amounts of down (16 ounces of 850-fill and 13.7 ounces of 950-fill respectively), but the UltraLite weighs 29 ounces vs. the Solo’s 19.1 ounces.
 But the difference isn’t always so stark—the 30-degree REI Magma quilt weighs only 0.8 ounces less than the 30-degree sleeping bag.